California Funders

 Grant-Making Per Year: The Endowment has provided over $2.9 billion to California organizations since its founding.
 In 2020, the Endowment provided grants in the amount of $159.4 million.

-Recovery and Supportive Housing Grantee Example: The Friendship House Association of American Indians is a grantee that blends Native American traditional practices and Western practices to treat substance abuse.
+Recovery and Supportive Housing Grantee Example: The Friendship House Association of American Indians is a grantee that blends Native American traditional practices and Western practices to treat substance use disorder.
 Located in San Francisco, California, the Friendship House provides both residential treatment and recovery housing that supports sobriety and provides counseling, education support, and employment guidance.
 The California Endowment has also supported events for Casa Serena, a recovery center for women that also provides post-treatment sober living.
 Casa Serena is located in Santa Barbara, in partially rural Santa Barbara County.

 The Community Foundation of Mendocino County